programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 This lesson is the second of two that focus on an indispensable set of data analysis methods, logistic and linear regression.
 Linear regression represents how a quantitative measure (or multiple measures) relates to or predicts some other quantitative measure.
 A computational historian, for example, might use linear regression analysis to do the following:

-1. assess how access to rail transportation affected population density and urbanization in the American Midwest between 1850 and 1860.[^1]
+1. Assess how access to rail transportation affected population density and urbanization in the American Midwest between 1850 and 1860[^1]

-2. interrogate the ostensible link between periods of drought and the stability of nomadic societies.[^2]
+2. Interrogate the ostensible link between periods of drought and the stability of nomadic societies[^2]

 Logistic regression uses a similar approach to represent how a quantitative measure (or multiple measures) relates to or predicts a category.
 Depending on one's home discipline, one might use logistic regression to do the following:

-1. explore the historical continuity of three fiction market genres by comparing the accuracy of three binary logistic regression models that predict, respectively, horror fiction vs. general fiction; science fiction vs. general fiction; and crime/mystery fiction vs. general fiction. [^3]
+1. Explore the historical continuity of three fiction market genres by comparing the accuracy of three binary logistic regression models that predict, respectively, horror fiction vs. general fiction; science fiction vs. general fiction; and crime/mystery fiction vs. general fiction[^3]

-2. analyze the degree to which the ideological leanings of U.S. Courts of Appeals predict panel decisions.[^4]
+2. Analyze the degree to which the ideological leanings of U.S. Courts of Appeals predict panel decisions[^4]

 The first of these examples is a good example of how logistic regression classification tends to be used in cultural analytics (in this case literary history), and the second is more typical of how a quantitative historian or political scientist might use logistic regression.

 Logistic and linear regression are perhaps the most widely used methods in quantitative analysis, including but not limited to computational history.
 They remain popular in part because:

-1. they are extremely versatile, as the above examples suggest
+- They are extremely versatile, as the above examples suggest
-2. their performance can be evaluated with easy-to-understand metrics
+- Their performance can be evaluated with easy-to-understand metrics
-3. the underlying mechanics of model predictions are accessible to human interpretation (in contrast to many "black box" models)
+- The underlying mechanics of model predictions are accessible to human interpretation (in contrast to many "black box" models)

 The central goals of these two lessons are:

-1. to provide overviews of linear and logistic regression
+1. To provide overviews of linear and logistic regression
-2. to describe how linear and logistic regression models make predictions
+2. To describe how linear and logistic regression models make predictions
-3. to walk through running both algorithms in Python using the scikit-learn library
+3. To walk through running both algorithms in Python using the scikit-learn library
-4. to describe how to assess model performance
+4. To describe how to assess model performance
-5. to explain how linear and logistic regression models are validated
+5. To explain how linear and logistic regression models are validated
-5. to discuss interpreting the results of linear and logistic regression models
+5. To discuss interpreting the results of linear and logistic regression models
-6. to describe some common pitfalls to avoid when conducting regression analysis
+6. To describe some common pitfalls to avoid when conducting regression analysis

 # Preparation

 ## Before You Begin

-See [Linear Regression analysis with scikit-learn](/en/lessons/linear-regression) for a discussion of suggested prior skills, links to resources related to those skills, Python installation instructions, a list a required dependencies, and information about the lesson dataset.
+See [Linear Regression Analysis with Scikit-learn](/en/lessons/linear-regression) for a discussion of suggested prior skills, links to resources related to those skills, Python installation instructions, a list a required dependencies, and information about the lesson dataset.

 ## Overview of Logistic Regression

 As with linear regression, logistic regression is easiest to describe when a problem with one continuous independent variable and one binary, nominal dependent variable is presented.
 For example, we might attempt to use a continuous variable such as the relative frequency of a particular word to predict a binary such as "book review or not book review" or "author assumed to be male" vs "author assumed to be female."
 Where raw counts of term frequencies would be considered discrete variables, relative frequencies are treated as continuous data because they can take on any value within an established range, in this case any decimal value between 0.0 and 1.0.
-Likewise, TF-IDF scores are weighted (in in this case scaled), continuous variables.
+Likewise, TF-IDF scores are weighted (in this case scaled), continuous variables.

-Regarding the selection of a binary variable to predict, many humanists will be wary of the word _binary_ from the outset, as post-structuralism and deconstruction are both rooted in the idea that conceptual binaries are rooted in linguistic conventions, inconsistent with human experience, and used in expressions of social control.
-I will return to this topic later in the lesson but, for now, I would offer the perspective that many variables can be framed as binary for the purposes of logistic regression analysis that might otherwise be better regarded as ordinal, nominal, discrete or continuous data.
+Regarding the selection of a binary variable to predict, many humanists will be wary of the word _binary_ from the outset, as post-structuralism and deconstruction are both based on the idea that conceptual binaries are rooted in linguistic conventions, inconsistent with human experience, and used in expressions of social control.
+I will return to this topic later in the lesson but, for now, I would offer the perspective that many variables which can be framed as binary for the purposes of logistic regression analysis, might otherwise be better regarded as ordinal, nominal, discrete or continuous data.
 As I state in my article for _Cultural Analytics_, "my work seeks to adopt a binary, temporarily, as a way to interrogate it."[^5] Later in this lesson, I'll go a step further than I did in that article by demonstrating what happens when you use a binary regression model to make predictions on non-binary data.

 Consider the following plot visualizing the relationship between "presumed gender" and the relative frequency of the word _she_: